How To: Insert Horizontal Banner between 1st and 2nd Post

 which is normally at the bottom.

 Now like I said I’m no PHP wizard but I’m going to try explaining to you what’s going on.
 The first part of the PHP code is to setup a custom counter.
-Then the $count == 0 is to initiate the counter as well as telling Wordpress to place your banner after the first post (represented by the value 0).
+Then the $count == 0 is to initiate the counter as well as telling WordPress to place your banner after the first post (represented by the value 0).
 That means if you changed the 0 to 1, your banner will most likely later end up below the 2nd post.

-I don’t really know what’s the endwhile property about but my guess is that it’s to stop the current loop of Wordpress to capture the number of recent posts normally set in your Wordpress settings.
+I don’t really know what’s the endwhile property about but my guess is that it’s to stop the current loop of WordPress to capture the number of recent posts normally set in your WordPress settings.

 So that’s it, give it a try and remember that this is for version 2.x.